RedSt0rm/altsource/README.md

-# Gino's AltSource
+# Hackintosh AltSource

-AltStore source with tweaked apps and possibly more.
+AltStore source with the most useful tweaked apps.